erik-adelbert/aoc/2023/README.md

 - Actually [this](https://en.wikipedia.org/wiki/Bucket_queue) is the serious version of today's story.

-So my idea from the start was to shuffle input commands to the various `queues` (boxes in the challenge) without doing anything more.
-A queue is built from a `hashmap` that record when a `lens` was removed for the last time, and an array of all the other bucketted commands.
-Once done, it was easy to built the slots without removing any `lens`: to this end it suffices to see if the candidate `lens` is in the delete list and if yes at what time it did enter there.
-If the current `lens` was allowed or arrived after the last `delete` command it was ok to add it, and voilà!
+So my idea from the start was to shuffle input commands to the various `queues` (boxes in the challenge) and then, for each queue, to batch process them.
+A queue is built from a `hashmap` that records when a `lens` was removed for the last time, and an array of all the other bucketted commands.
+Once loaded, it is easy to built the slots without removing any `lens`: it suffices to see if the candidate `lens` is in the delete list and if yes at what time did it enter there.
+If the current `lens` is allowed or arrives after the last `delete` command it is ok to add it, and voilà!

 ## Day 16